 Want to green up the studio?
-Bring some of the outside in with succulents and seedlings planted in used Soft Body or Acrylic Gouache pots.
+Bring some of the outside in with succulents, air plants and seedlings planted in used Soft Body or Acrylic Gouache pots.
 Designed to be recyclable and reusable, these are the perfect size and shape for growing.
 All you need is a little imagination, and some colors and mediums to decorate them with.

 You will need:

-Once completed, leave the jars to dry completely for a few hours, or use a hair dryer to speed up the drying process.
+Once you've finished, leave it to dry completely for a few hours.
+You can use a hair dryer on a cool setting if you need to speed up the drying process.

 Once dry, start filling your pot with soil mixed with small drainage pebbles.